Our Quarterly Tracker records businesses’ views about their key business drivers, prices and costs.

 Sources of negative impact

-Businesses are now most likely to worry that Brexit will have a negative impact on their activity in the next 12 months, with 43% fearing they could be adversely affected as a result.
+Businesses are still most likely to worry that Brexit will have a negative impact on their activity in the next 12 months, with 44% fearing they could be adversely affected as a result.

 Changes made as a consequence of Brexit